outpostHQ/website/content/reference/styles/columns.md

+---
+title: columns
+type: style attribute
-Use this style to define the line names and track sizing functions of the grid columns.
+description: "Use this style to define the line names and track sizing functions of the grid columns."
+githubLink: false
+---

 ## Syntax